jescalan/roots/readme.md

 ### CSS Library

 CSS is a huge pain in the ass and we always end up doing the same shit over and over.
-Compass wasn't terse or magical enough for me, doesnt include UI components, and is too reliant on ruby, so I put together a css helper library.
+Compass is great, but wasn't terse or magical enough for me, doesnt include UI components, is too reliant on ruby, and is too tied together with its build system.
+So I put together my own css helper library.
 It's a lot like [nib](https://github.com/visionmedia/nib) except it's more thorough and actually has documentation.
-It's been living on its own for a number of months and is used in production on a number of high profile sites already.
-The CSS library will have received a full rewrite by the time roots is released, and should have a really sweet site with all sorts of interactive documentation.
+It's been living on its own for a number of months and is used in production on a number of production sites for large companies already.

-The css library is very modular in its construction, and higher level mixins can easily be broken down into their components and customized as is necessary.
+The CSS library is very modular in its construction, and higher level mixins can easily be broken down into their components and customized as is necessary.
+This means you can start with the full bootstrap-like framework for an initial mock, then break it down into custom components when it's time to build a production site without having to trash your code.
+The library itself is completely independent from the build system, and can be used anywhere else if you want.
+It lives entirely in the `roots-css` folder in `assets/css`.

+The library will have received a full rewrite by the time roots is released, and should have really sweet docs with all sorts of interactive examples, which will be linked to here.

 ### Plugins